Boomwav/simon-dufour-blog-4e2c0/content/posts/having-fun-trying-jamstack.md

 +++
 ### This is something new

 Being able to write blog posts like this isn't something we could do a couple of years back.
-Wordpress was the only alternative in town and it was expensive to get hosted.
+WordPress was the only alternative in town and it was expensive to get hosted.
 The fact that you can now have a complete blog that is fast, customizable and free is pretty wild.